1. The First Mini-workshop on Cognitive Dynamic Systems was held at Niagara-on-the-Lake, Ontario, on October 7-9, 2008. ![]()

 He is a pioneer in adaptive signal-processing with emphasis on applications in radar and communications, an area of research which has occupied much of his professional life.

-Cognitive Radio and Cognitive Radar are two important parts of a much wider and multidisciplinary subject: Cognitive Dynamic Systems, research into which has become his passion.
+Cognitive Radio and Cognitive Radar are two important parts of a much wider and integrative field: Cognitive Dynamic Systems, research into which has become his passion.

 For the current research program of Professor Haykin, please visit the projects page.